jasny/persist-core/README.md

 #### Custom save query builder

 For saving the writer also uses the staged query builder, but this time it functions a bit different, as we start with a set of items instead of field, operator and value.
+It may be replaced using `$writer->withSaveQueryBuilder(...)`.

 ##### 1. prepare
 The prepare step does nothing by default, but can be used to apply field mapping and casting.
 Do note that every item of the iterator is an array with `[field => value]` pairs.
 So you'd need to traverse through those, typically with `iterable_map`.